Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 - Southwest: 4.8%

-How to Get an Edge When Applying to Cornell
+How to Get an Edge at Cornell University Admissions

 The best chance for students to get into Cornell University is through the early decision process, which has a much more generous acceptance rate of 24% compared to the regular decision acceptance rate of 8.7%.
 Cornell statistics for the class of 2024 has shown that almost 30% of the entering class was chosen through early decision.